 Tax efficient protection products

-Some people unfortunately still think that all life assurance policies and illness benefits are all the same.
+Some people unfortunately still think that all life assurance policies and illness benefits are the same.
 They are not.
-Some can be used for specific purposes while attracting tax benefits – for example “Section 72” policies that are used to pay an inheritance tax bill are exempt from inheritance tax themselves.
+Some can be used for specific purposes while attracting tax benefits – for example, “Section 72” policies that are used to pay an inheritance tax bill are exempt from inheritance tax themselves.
 Also, other specific life assurance policies and income protection policies qualify for income tax relief on the premiums.
-This whole area can be quite complex – give us a call and we’ll simplify it all for you and find the most tax efficient route for you.
+This whole area can be quite complex – give us a call and we’ll simplify it all for you and find the most tax-efficient route for you.

 So, as the tax deadline draws nearer, have you minimised your own tax bill?